pschaus/linfo2266/website/source/projects/index.rst

 The problem and instance files are available `here <https://lopez-ibanez.eu/tsptw-instances>`_
+We consider the minimization of the total travel time objective.

 Your implementation should accept a path to an instance file and produce a permutation of cities (ranging from 1 to n, excluding the depot).
 This format ensures the solution's validity can be readily verified using the available checker.